myparcelnl/developer/src/documentation/15.shopware/readme.md

 With MyParcel, you can quickly and easily create shipping labels.
 All parcels, letterbox parcels, post and pallets can be prepared for shipment in no time.
-Set up your webshop’s shipping and returns process today.
-It’s quick and easy.
+Set up your webshop's shipping and returns process today.
+It's quick and easy.